qiannyqian/qiannyqian.github.io/_posts/2017-10-16-Rails-Girls-KL-October-2017.md

 Many thanks to Faezrah for bringing me into the organising committee and also encouraging me to go for it and give the talks!

 Here's to getting more women in tech! 💪

+You can keep up to date with [Rails Girls KL on our Facebook page :)](https://facebook.com/railsgirlskl)